 The rotor arrangement took me some time to understand.
 The horizontal lines marked in red and blue are the poles of the rotor.
 It so happens that the red lines are magnetic north poles and the blue lines are magnetic south poles.

 Similarly the first column is South and the last one is North.
 Each column is called a stack and this motor is a multi stack motor (or a four stack motor going by the numbers).

-It might be hard to observe in the image, but look closely at the place where the ©EmbedJournal water mark appears, you can see that the poles of adjacent columns where arranged in a zig-zag manner.
-The only logical explanation as why they did that is to further decrease the stepping angel.
+It might be hard to observe in the image, but look closely at the place where the water mark appears, you can see that the poles of adjacent columns are arranged in a zig-zag manner.
+The only logical explanation as to why they did that could be - to decrease the stepping angel further.

-For calculating the step angel and number of steps per rotation, theoretically I should count the stator and rotor poles.
-You can’t possible know what a tiresome job it is to count it.
-For now, I will give the motor some rest and moved on to the smallest motor I had with me so that I don’t have to worry about the power electronics involved in driving the motor.
+For calculating the step angel and number of steps per rotation, I should to count the stator and rotor poles.
+You can’t possibly imagine what a tiresome job it is unless you have had to do it.
+For now, I will give the motor some rest and move on to the smallest motor so that I don’t have to worry about the power electronics involved in driving this massive motor.

 Identifying the wires

 There are stepper motors with a range of wires coming out of them.
 I have seen 4, 5, 6 and 8 wire stepper motors.
 This is method to sort out the wires.
 If you bought the motors from a vendor and know the winding configuration from the datasheet, skip this testing part if you are in a hurry.

 But this can be helpful some day (the whole world is throwing out old printers and you’ll never know when you’ll get lucky).